30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Interacting with benefit vendors

-In terms of job outlook, the Bureau of Labor Statistics reports that jobs in this sector will grow by 7% through 2029.
+Regarding job outlook, the Bureau of Labor Statistics reports that jobs in this sector will grow by 8% through 2033.

 Customer service representatives work in various industries, from retail to manufacturing to IT companies.
 Any company that sells products or services needs a customer service team to support clients.
 This is why associate degree jobs in this sector are always growing.
 Key responsibilities include: